PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 ---

-# Specifying Weights of Age
+# Specifying Weights at Age
 AGEPRO allows users to input stochastic weights at age.

 From the navigation panel, expand the **Weights if Age** node to set the following stochastic weights of age: